Roughness of exponential dichotomy under unbounded perturbation in linear partial functional differential equations: Introduction

-Our paper is organized as follows: after Section~\ref{Sect-Pr} where we list some notations to be used the paper as well as some know results, we present the main results of the papers in Sections~\ref{Sect-YdPe}, \ref{Sect-PePFDE} and \ref{Sect-Pealphanorm}.
-In the last section (Section~\ref{Sect-examples}) we give two examples illustrating how the paper's results could be applied to PFDE under unbounded perturbation.
+Our paper is organized as follows: After Section~\ref{Sect-Pr} where we list some notations to be used in the paper as well as some known results, we present the main results of the paper in Sections~\ref{Sect-YdPe}, \ref{Sect-PePFDE} and \ref{Sect-Pealphanorm}.
+In the last section (Section~\ref{Sect-examples}) we give certain examples illustrating how the paper's results could be applied to partial functional differential equations under unbounded perturbation.
 Our key concept of Yosida distance is given in Definition~\ref{def 1} and Theorem~\ref{the per} on persistence under small perturbation in the sense of Yosida distance.
-In Lemma~\ref{lem 1} we visit several frequently met classes linear operators and their perturbation.
-The perturbed equations Eq.~\eqref{pe} with unbounded $A_1$ and bounded $B_1$ is studied in Section~\ref{Sect-PePFDE}, while the case of both unbounded $A_1$ and $B_1$ is studied in Section~\ref{Sect-Pealphanorm}.
-Example~\ref{Exa1} shows that the domain condition on the perturbation operators is not satisfied in the case of the solution semigroups generated by PFDE.
-This is a justification for a different approach, the Yosida distance approach, to the perturbation theory of PFDE is needed.
+In Lemma~\ref{lem 1} we consider several commonly encountered classes of linear operators and their perturbations.
+The perturbed equations Eq.~\eqref{pe} with unbounded $A_1$ and bounded $B_1$ are studied in Section~\ref{Sect-PePFDE}, while the case of both unbounded $A_1$ and $B_1$ is studied in Section~\ref{Sect-Pealphanorm}.
+Example~\ref{Exa1} shows that the domain condition on the perturbation operators is not satisfied in the case of the solution semigroups generated by partial functional differential equations.
+This is a justification for a different approach, the Yosida distance approach, to the perturbation theory of partial functional differential equations is needed.
 The estimates of Yosida distance of the generators of solution semigroups generated by the unperturbed and perturbed equations are given in Lemma~\ref{lem 39} and Lemma~\ref{lem 40} that are the key for us to apply Theorem~\ref{the per}.
 Our main results are stated in Theorems~\ref{the main1} and \ref{the main2}.
 To the best of our knowledge, these results are new.
-Parts of the concepts and results of this paper was announced in Bui--Minh~\cite{buimin}.
+Preliminary versions of some results appeared in \cite{buimin}.